phalcon-orphanage/docs/en/session.md

 ### Libmemcached
 [Phalcon\Session\Adapter\Libmemcached][session-adapter-libmemcached] uses the [Phalcon\Storage\Adapter\Libmemcached][storage-adapter-libmemcached] internally to store data in Memcached.
 In order to use this adapter you need the settings for Memcached and a [Phalcon\Storage\AdapterFactory][storage-adapter] object in order for the adapter to be created internally.

-The available options for Redis are:
+The available options for Memcached are:
 - `client` - client settings
 - `servers` - array of server data
     - `host` - the host